kitzbergerg/BackdoorBouncer-MNIST/README.md

 -   `makefile`: Contains commands to generate data, train and test the model, ...
 -   `data/`: Contains the data
 -   `model/`: Contains the trained models
--   `src/`: Contains the actual python scripts.
+-   `src/`: Contains the python scripts.
 The scripts are supposed to be executed from the root folder using the makefile.
+    -   `config.py`: Configuration of which dataset to use, which model is used for which dataset, how to modify the dataset, ...
     -   `data.py`: Definition of the custom poisoned data
-    -   `data_generate.py`: Execute to generate the datasets
+    -   `data_generate.py`: Execute to generate the poisoned dataset
     -   `data_outlier_calculation.py`: Performs outlier detection
     -   `data_outlier_functions.py`: Contains helper functions for outlier detection
     -   `model.py`: Definition of the model